-monitor Verifies the existence of the lock file to determine the resource status.
+Verifies the existence of the lock file to determine the resource status. monitor resource as offline.

 If the lock file exists, the agent reports the status of the resource as online.
-If the lock file does not exist, the agent reports the status of the resource as offline.

-The agent removes the lock file from the local host.
-The agent does not run any SVCCopyServices commands because taking the resource offline does not indicate that the direction of the replication needs to be reversed or even that the replication should be stopped.
+If the lock file does not exist, the agent reports the status of the not run any SVCCopyServices commands because taking the resource offline does not indicate that the direction of the replication needs to be reversed or even that the replication should be stopped.